gabriellimoni/limoni-script-helper/readme.md

 ## Features

 - `xlsx2json`: Imports the first Excel tab from a XLSX file into a JSON array.
-Each item of the array is an object with the first row as object keys.
+Each item of the array is an object with the first row as object keys;
-- `json2csv`: Exports a JSON array into a CSV file.
+- `json2csv`: Exports a JSON array into a CSV file;
 - `getDateFromExcelDateNumber`: Format a excel number date (eg. 35384) to javascript Date;
 - `getTimestampString`: Get the current timestamp string (eg: 2020-8-28 9-14-10).
 Useful for output file names;
 - `log`: Log data into file and console if needed;